 Fasting during winter is easy reward:

-Ramadan 2019 is in only two and a half months - are you ready?
+Ramadan 2020 is only a few months away - are you ready?
 Winter is the perfect time to prepare for Ramadan, with the days being so short that you basically only have to skip lunch if you’re fasting.

 Don’t miss out on the opportunity to earn reward easily!
-To keep track of the recommended days for fasting, download our calendar here.
+To keep track of the recommended days for fasting, download our 'Islamic Calendar 2020' on the home page.

 It’s the season for showing care and compassion for our loved ones: